-Welcome to the JSTOR tutorial, a Milligan College Library online tutorial!
+Welcome to the Milligan Libraries online tutorial: JSTOR tutorial!

 What is this box?

-This is an online guide that will introduce you to the Milligan College Library resources in real time on a live webpage.
+This is an online guide that will introduce you to the Milligan University Libraries resources in real time on a live webpage.

 Move through the guide by using the arrows at the bottom of the box.